 The National Park Service in 2015 named Mt.
 Pleasant Plains Cemetery at Walter Pierce Park a National Underground Railroad Network to Freedom site, honoring the buried who risked their lives to escape slavery or helped others do so.
-The award recognizes the profound contribution that courageous freedom-seekers made to the cause of ending slavery in the United States.
+The award recognizes the profound contribution that freedom-seekers made to the cause of ending slavery in the United States.

 You can read or download here the full 61-page Mt.
 Pleasant Plains Underground Railroad nomination.
-Briefly, the nomination recognizes:
+The nomination recognizes:

 - Ephraim Edmonson and his brother Richard Edmonson, two of 77 enslaved people who, in April 1848, boarded the schooner Pearl near the 7th Street wharf in Washington’s largest known Underground Railroad escape attempt.
 Richard and Ephraim’s brother-in-law John H. Brent and mother Amelia Edmonson also are named for their efforts to help free others.
 Ephraim, Richard and Amelia Edmonson, and John H. Brent were buried at Mt.
 Pleasant Plains, along with 19 other family members.
 (The nomination includes the possibility that two other Pearl passengers—siblings Caroline Bell and John Bell—also were buried at Mt.
 Pleasant Plains Cemetery, but it is not clear whether those named on cemetery death certificates were the individuals of the same names who boarded the Pearl.)